Iretha/design-patterns/src/com/smdev/gof/structural/structural.md

 title: Structural Design Patterns
 nav_order: 200
 has_children: true
+permalink: /structural
 ---

 # Structural Design Patterns (7)

+**Consider applying structural patterns when:**
+- Need to adapt incompatible interfaces (Adapter)
+- You have to deal with two different hierarchies (Bridge)
+- You have tree-like structure with same general behavior (Composite)
+- You need to add/ remove behavior at runtime (Decorator)
+- You need to simplify and hide complexity (Facade)
+- You have objects that share same data and you need to lower application memory usage (Flyweight)
+- You have to protect some object by controlling or managing access to it; to cache or log requests/ responses (Proxy)

 ### Adapter
 * The adapter pattern makes two incompatible interfaces compatible without changing their existing code.